 In the Kines-Tech program, we start to identify and eliminate individual response patterns to stress (oftentimes non-conscious).
 As ‘over-use’ is observable in all daily activity, trainees may be asked to perform simple actions: stand and sit, walk, give examples of responses to stress, demonstrate resting, recreate their ‘use’ at the workstation, and, as postural changes need to be addressed kinesthetically, be guided hands-on through certain movements or tension releases.

 Portrait / Quirk Analysis

 This training is able to screen for possible root causes of ‘Overuse Injury’ through the ‘Portrait/Quirk Analysis’ procedure.
-A ‘Portrait/Quirk Analysis’ identifies specific areas of an individual’s ‘over-use’ and is conducted during the initial training and then presented to each participant afterwards.
-This serves as a record of ‘over-use’ habits that a participant can then continue to work with by applying the principles learnt in the training.
-This information in not shared with the employer.
+A ‘Portrait/Quirk Analysis’ identifies specific areas of an individual’s ‘over-use’ and is conducted during the initial training and then presented to each participant afterward.
+This serves as a record of ‘over-use’ habits that a participant can then continue to work with by applying the principles learned in the training.
+This information is not shared with the employer.

 Education Versus Cure

 - A three-hour workshop for 12 to 18 employees conducted on-site.

 - Two 45 minute follow-up sessions for two employees at a time, also conducted on-site.